 He then took on the role of communications director at uAspire, a national nonprofit dedicated to helping high school students navigate the financial aid process and pay for college, raising the organization’s public profile and developing strategic communications plans.

-Jason grew up in Boston’s Roxbury neighborhood and graduated from Howard University with a major in journalism and a minor in political science.
+Jason grew up in Boston’s Roxbury neighborhood and graduated from Howard University with a bachelor’s in journalism and a minor in political science.